-10% of the UK population report to have depression, which can negatively impact their performance at work.
+10% of the UK population report to have depression, which can have a major impact on their working life.

-Depression can have a particularly negative effect on a sufferer’s work life.
-In fact, Mind, the mental health charity, states that 1 in 5 people take a sick day due to stress, while 19 percent of staff report feeling as though they can’t speak to managers about their condition.
+In fact, Mind, the mental health charity, states that 1 in 5 people take a sick day due to stress.
+While 19 percent of staff report feeling as though they can’t speak to managers about their condition.

-With stigma leading many employees to keep quiet about their illness, what should you be aware of when an employee has depression?
-Here are some things to bear in mind...
+With stigma leading many employees to keep quiet about their condition how can you support employees with depression?
+Here are some things to keep in mind...